 In case of any changes, you are required to update them.
 If you need to change or add anything, go to SIS section PERSONAL DATA – tab Data change – edit whatever you need, and press save.

-Adding your bank account is important in case you plan to apply for a scholarship based on good study results.
-You can apply for this scholarship with grades 1-1,8 starting from the second semester of your studies.
+Adding your Czech bank account is important in case you plan to apply for a scholarship based on good study results.
+You can apply for this scholarship starting from the second semester of your studies if your grade average is in the range of 1,00–1,80, and you obtained at least 25 credits in the given semester.

 In the section SCHOLARSHIP and FEES – tab Fees – you can find information for tuition fee payment.